Yuu18id/vit-ela-ai-image-classifier/README.md

 | Yusra Budiman Hasibuan |[@yusrabudiman](https://github.com/yusrabudiman) |

 **Disclaimer:** This is an academic project developed as part of an undergraduate thesis requirement.
 The software is provided "as-is" without warranty of any kind.
-The authors and Universitas Mikroskil Medan are not liable for any damages or issues arising from the use of this software.
+The authors and Universitas Mikroskil are not liable for any damages or issues arising from the use of this software.